Isabel Rodríguez García: Biography

 In 2007, Rodríguez was appointed as Director General of Youth of the Regional Government of Castilla–La Mancha, and in 2008, as Spokesperson of the Regional Government.

 She stood as candidate to the Congress of Deputies in the 2011 general election, running second in the PSOE list in Ciudad Real.
 Elected as member of the 10th term of the Congress of Deputies, she renovated her seat at the 2015 and 2016 general elections.

 Designated as PSOE's head of list and prospective mayoral candidate vis-à-vis the 2019 Puertollano municipal election in 2019, the PSOE list earned 10 councillors out of a total 21, and she was invested mayor of the municipality on 16 June 2019 with a plurality of votes of the new municipal council, retaining control of what it was a stronghold for the PSOE since the advent of democracy at the 1979 municipal election.

+On mid-2021, Rodríguez left the mayorship of Puertollano to join the second government of Pedro Sánchez as minister for Territorial Policy and spokesperson.
+Two years later, in November 2023, she was appointed minister of Housing and Urban Agenda in the third government of Pedro Sánchez.